 Divorce is not an easy legal process to go through.
-Even after it’s settled, both parties are responsible for keeping the promises they’ve made in their agreements and/or following the orders set forth by the court.
-Unfortunately, that doesn’t always happen.
+Even after a case is settled, both parties are responsible for keeping the promises they have made in their agreements and/or following the orders set forth by the court.
+Unfortunately, that does not always happen.
 Property division, Child support, and custody agreements are often broken or not followed to the agreed-upon terms.
-If you’re feeling like your ex-spouse is not living up to their end of the divorce agreement, you can do something about it.
+If you are feeling like your ex-spouse is not living up to their end of the divorce agreement, you can do something about it.

 Scottsdale Family Law has over 60 years of experience in the Enforcement of Court Orders.
 You are well within your rights to make sure that divorce agreements are upheld.
 Contact our team today to learn how we can help enforce the agreements and orders of your divorce.